Leslie Ferdinand Narum

 - Died May 17, 2004 in Clearwater, FL USA

-Buster Narum got noticed when he went 12-4 for Rochester in 1962.
-He made his major league debut in April 1963 and became a starter for the Washington Senators in 1964-65.
-In 1966-67 he played in Hawaii.
+Buster Narum got noticed when he went 12-4 for the Rochester Red Wings in 1962.
+He made his major league debut with the Baltimore Orioles in April 1963 and became a starter for the Washington Senators in 1964 and 1965.
+In 1966 and 1967 he played fro the Hawaii Islanders while making a few appearances for Washington.

 He played five seasons in the majors and ten in the minors.
-His nine victories for the 1964 Senators were second-best among the starters on the team behind Claude Osteen.
-His nine victories in 1967 for Hawaii were second-best on the team behind Dick Bosman.
-His 12 victories in 1962 led Rochester and his 14 victories for Aberdeen in 1959 were second-best on the team.
+His 9 victories for the 1964 Senators were second-best among the starters on the team behind Claude Osteen.
+His 9 victories in 1967 for Hawaii were second-best on the team behind Dick Bosman.
+His 12 victories in 1962 led Rochester and his 14 victories for the Aberdeen Pheasants in 1959 were second-best on the team.